mariannadesantis/BBMOQIP/README.md

 - plot_image.m : plots in the image space L_PNS and the images of all feasible points found along the run of the algorithm (2D and 3D)

+ T2.m, T2rand.m, T3rand.m, T4rand.m: instances used for the numerical
+ 				     experiments in [1]

+To save the results properly, create a local folder named "savefiles"

 ...enjoy, buon divertimento, viel Spass :-)